Data entry automation fixes bad processes and provides a solution to bridge gaps between software systems.

-While there are two approaches to automating data entry for the modern enterprise, believe it or not — manual offshore keying is not one of them.
+While there are two popular approaches to automating data entry for enterprise content, manual offshore keying for data collection is not one of them.

-Instead, this article covers the benefits of performing data entry with intelligent process automation solutions such as:
+This article will focus on the benefits of performing data entry with two intelligent process automation solutions:

 - Robotic process automation (RPA)